The secret of the simple retirement calculator is all that it needs to work really well is time.

 This is simplistic but all we are trying to understand is the overall concept.

-Lets also assume that you will retire on the same salary that you are earning at the time you retire.
+Lets also assume that you will retire on the same income that you are earning at the time you retire.
 But that 30% of this amount will be made up by social security.
 This is assumed for those countries fortunate enough to have social security and for the rest of us we will have to live on the 70%!

 So you'll be drawing down on your retirement savings at a rate of 70% of your final salary (the full salary amount you require minus the 30% provided by the social security).
 As in the savings assumption your pension payments will increase by the rate of inflation and you will earn 4% above inflation on your savings.